 While the Distillery has only been open a short while, Morgan has created some fantastic spirits including limited edition Aged Irish Vodka and Sloe Gin.
-His Extra Dry Gin was awarded bronze at the World Spirits Championships in San Francisco earlier this year, so you know you’re getting a quality product.
+His Extra Dry Gin was awarded bronze at the World Spirits Championships in San Francisco in 2018, so you know you’re getting a quality product.

 We met with Morgan while we were in Kilkenny to find out more about his family, his products and his ultimate dreams for the distillery.

 While Morgan has been farming for over 25 years, the distillery has been in operation for only four years.

 “ I always wanted to have my own distillery but I couldn’t get the licence 25 years ago.
 Then four years ago, I tried again and we were successful.
 Ballykeefe Distillery was established in June 2016 and we comissioned our first sprit in August 2017.

 We were lucky to work with a fantastic Italian guy who created exceptional equipment for us, as there is nobody in Ireland to make the stills required for distilling.
 We dealt with the owner at Barrisans ensured that the equipment was perfectly suited for us to make our award-winning spirits.”

 READ MORE: Gin & Tonic Jelly With Elderflower Cordial

 One of the most impressive things about Ballykeefe Distillery is Morgan’s total commitment to sustainability.
 Through his processes, he has ensured that the farm and distillery work together to create a symbiotic process, each benefitting the other to create a very low ecological footprint.